benedictpaten/pysqg/index.rst

 (http://www.json.org/), and the set of tools that we have implemented to interface with it.

 Sqg is designed to represent hierarchically **many** graphs commonly used to represent DNA molecules.
-As such we would like it to act as a superset format, enabling us to create a veritable Rosetta Stone through which existing formats might be converted.
+As such we would like it to act as a superset format, enabling us to create a Rosetta Stone through which existing formats might be converted.

 The Sqg format and pysqg package have been designed to be: